chaintrust/truffle-test-utils/README.md

       }
     }, 'The event is emitted');

+By omitting the `args` parameter, only the event itself is tested, no matter what its artuments are:

+    let result = await testedSmartContract.testedFunction();
+    assert.web3Event(result, {
+      event: 'TestedEvent'
+      // Any argument is allowed
+    }, 'The event is emitted');

+So to make sure that an event has no arguments, pass an empty hash:

+    let result = await testedSmartContract.testedFunction();
+    assert.web3Event(result, {
+      event: 'TestedEvent',
+      args: {} // Event should have no argument at all }, 'The event is emitted');

 You can also use `assert.web3Events` (note the plural) with an array of expected events.

 If you prefer `expect`, this is the example code: